-But some other people don’t feel like it is at all.
+Some other people don’t feel like it is at all.
 I guess it’ll be up to your own opinion as to whether you feel like you are riding a bike when skinning a pig or not.

-Once the pigs are laid on their backs you’ll want to begin cutting at their anus to separate the skin from the muscle and fat.
+Once the pigs are laid on their backs you’ll begin cutting at their anus to separate the skin from the muscle and fat.
 Pay attention because unlike with a deer where the skin is a different color than the fat and muscle, a pig is not.

-But once you begin slicing you’ll figure it out.
+Once you begin slicing you’ll figure it out.
 Keep cutting upward until the skin is completely fileted open and only attached to the pig’s back.